GLOBAL MARKETS-Asia shares rise on more stimulus hopes but dollar loses steam

 Global equity markets took the data in their stride, partly as most central banks have already aggressively eased policy and governments are backing this up with big fiscal spending.

-Chinese shares, battered this month because of the virus, rose 0.8% on Friday.
-Shares in South Korea, another country hit hard by the pandemic, jumped by 1.62%.
+Chinese shares, battered this month because of the virus, rose 1.6% on Friday.
+Shares in South Korea, another country hit hard by the pandemic, rose 0.42%.

 Leaders of the Group of 20 major economies pledged on Thursday to inject over $5 trillion into the global economy to limit job and income losses from the coronavirus.

-The dollar was also headed for weekly declines against the Swiss franc, pound, and euro.
+The dollar was also headed for steep weekly declines against the Swiss franc, pound, and euro.

-Yields were still headed for a weekly decline, taking cues from the Fed’s extraordinary steps to bolster markets and the $2 trillion stimulus package.
+Yields were headed for a weekly decline, taking cues from the Fed’s extraordinary steps to bolster markets and the huge stimulus package.

-U.S. crude ticked up 2.08% to $23.07 a barrel.
-Brent rose 1.14% to $26.64 per barrel.
+U.S. crude rose 2.04% to $23.06 a barrel.
+Brent crude rose 0.84% to $26.56 per barrel.
 Energy markets have been caught in a tug-of-war between hopes for stimulus spending and worries about excess oil supplies.

 Gold market participants remained concerned about a supply squeeze after a sharp divergence between prices in London and New York.
 The virus has grounded planes used to transport gold and closed precious metal refineries.